 One of the most significant songs is “Samba a Fidel”, in which Os Mutantes mixes tones, idioms and political messages.
 Dias seems to enjoy himself when he talks about the song, whose message he does not reveal.

-“That’s like a lot of our music, something of a collage, we also talk about Brazil, Argentineans, Bush and Obama.”
-He composed it in Miami, he says, when rumors about the death of Cuban leader Fidel Castro filled the various media of that city.
+“That’s like a lot of our music, something of a collage.
+We also talk about Brazil, Argentineans, Bush and Obama.”
+He composed it in Miami, he says.
+It was when rumors about the death of Cuban leader Fidel Castro filled the various media of that city.

 “In Brazil music has personality but it is flexible, it receives and integrates a lot of ordinary material.”